St Helen's Rugby and Cricket Ground

-St Helen's Rugby and Cricket Ground (Maes Rygbi a Chriced St Helen), commonly known as St Helen's, is a sports venue in Swansea, Wales, owned and operated by the City and County of Swansea Council.
-Used mainly for rugby union and cricket, it has been the home ground of Swansea RFC and was Swansea Cricket Club's home until 2025.
-Since 2025, the Ospreys have returned to the St. Helen's ground after 20 years, moving from the Swansea.com Stadium.
+St Helen's Rugby Stadium, commonly known as St Helen's, is a sports venue in Swansea, Wales, owned and operated by the City and County of Swansea Council.
+Used for rugby union, and historically cricket.
+It was previously the joint home of Swansea's Cricket Club and semi-professional side Swansea RFC in the Super Rygbi Cymru competition.
+In October 2026, it will become the home of the Ospreys, who will return to the ground after 20 years, moving from the Swansea.com Stadium.